 The Smartling Glossary is a multi-directional termbase.
-With this termbase, you can have Projects with different source languages, but only one Glossary is required.
+This allows you to use the same Glossary across multiple Projects with different source languages.

 It’s important to note that the source languages of your Smartling Projects should be included in your Glossary languages for use in the CAT Tool.

 If you prefer watching to reading, check out our video tutorial.

 Account Owners and Project Managers can access the Glossary by the following steps:

 - Go to Account Settings

 - Under Linguistic Packages, click Glossaries.

 - This takes you to the Glossary list where you can view, edit, import, export, and archive Glossaries.